jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

 ----

-* I add another key-value pair to the dictionary_ to see what the :ref:`method<what is a function?>` does when there is more than one
+* I add another key-value pair to the :ref:`dictionary<what is a dictionary?>` to see what the :ref:`method<what is a function?>` does when there is more than one

   .. code-block:: python
     :lineno-start: 127